-Particle size matters for people who are sensitive to house dust mites because the smaller the fecal particle carrying active enzymes, the deeper it can travel into the lungs, even reaching delicate areas of gas exchange.
-To date scientists have identified 7 different active enzymes from mites.
+Particle size matters for people who are sensitive to house dust mites because the smaller the faecal particle carrying active enzymes, the deeper it can travel into the lungs, even reaching delicate areas of gas exchange.
+To date scientists have identified 7 different active enzymes from house dust mites.
 In general, inhaled particles above 10 microns will land on the trachea or bronchi while smaller dust (below 10 microns) has the potential to reach and be deposited in the alveoli.
 The alveoli is the last stop in the branches of our lungs and where gases are exchanged.

-'Mite allergen (Der p1) is not only carried on mite feces', Sandra De Lucca, Richard Sporik, Timothy J. O;Meara, Euan R. Tovey, J Allergy Clin, Immunol.
-1999, 103: 174-5
+'Mite allergen (Der p1) is not only carried on mite feces', Sandra De Lucca, Richard Sporik, Timothy J. O;Meara, Euan R. Tovey, 'J Allergy Clin, Immunol.', 1999, 103: 174-5

-'Nitric oxide production by alveolar macrophanes in response to house dust mtie fecal pettets and the mite allergens, Der p1 and Der p2\', Peak HL, Currie AJ, Stewart GA, Mc William AS, 2003, J. Allergy Clin.
-Immunol.
-Vol. 112, Number 3, p 531-537
+'Nitric oxide production by alveolar macrophanes in response to house dust mtie fecal pettets and the mite allergens, Der p1 and Der p2\', Peak HL, Currie AJ, Stewart GA, Mc William AS, 2003, 'J. Allergy Clin.
+Immunol.', Vol. 112, Number 3, p 531-537

-'Mechanisms of particulate matter toxicity', S. Salvi, ST Holgate, 1999, Clin.
+'Mechanisms of particulate matter toxicity', S. Salvi, ST Holgate, 1999, 'Clin.
 Exp.
-Allergy, Vol. 29, p 1187-1194
+Allergy', Vol. 29, p 1187-1194

-Mite Allergens, Enrique Fernandez-Caldas, Leonardo Puerta, Luis Caraballo, Richard F Lockey, Clin.
-Allergy Immunol.
-2008; 21: p 161-182
+'Mite Allergens', Enrique Fernandez-Caldas, Leonardo Puerta, Luis Caraballo, Richard F Lockey, 'Clin.
+Allergy Immunol.', 2008; 21: p 161-182